ash-project/ash/documentation/tutorials/get-started-with-phoenix.md

 In this guide we will:

 1. Create a new Phoenix project
-2. setup Ash, AshPhoenix and AshPostgres as dependencies
+2. Setup Ash, AshPhoenix and AshPostgres as dependencies
 3. Create a very simple blog post resource
-4. Create and Migrate the database
+4. Create and migrate the database
 5. Perform CRUD actions on newly made resource

 ## Things you may want to read first